 There are some legal protections for job seekers with criminal records.
 Federal and state laws place some limits on how employers can use these records in making job decisions.
-However, Alaska is one of the small number of states that has not legislated in this area (although it does provide guidelines for employers on asking about arrests and convictions, as explained below).
+However, Alaska is one of the small number of states that has not legislated in this area.

 There are two federal laws that afford some rights to applicants with criminal records.
 The Fair Credit Reporting Act (FCRA) addresses the problem of inaccurate background checks.
 Criminal background checks may include errors, such as misclassification of crimes, multiple listings of the same offense, information on convictions that have been expunged, incomplete information (for example, failing to report that the person was exonerated of a crime or that charges were dropped), and even records that belong to another person with the same name.

 The FCRA imposes obligations both on employers who request criminal background checks and on the firms that provide them.
 Employers must do all of the following:

 Firms that run background checks must take reasonable steps to make sure that the information they provide is current and accurate.
 If an applicant disputes the contents of the report, the agency must conduct a reasonable investigation.
 If the investigation reveals that the report was incorrect, the agency must inform the applicant and any other person or company to whom it has provided the report.